antonfirsov/docs/2020/08-Aug/august-ml.net-api-and-tooling-updates/august-ml.net-api-and-tooling-updates.md

 ## What’s new with the ML.NET API?

 ### New algorithms and features for anomaly detection and time series data
-Time series data is a series of data points that are sequenced in time order.
+Time series data is a series of data points over time.
 A common example of time series data is monthly number of product sales over a year:

 ![Time series data example](time-series-data.png)